Nguyễn Xí: Significant victory against Vuong Thong at Thiet cave

 Note: some of the dates are directly from ancient texts, with only the year adjusted to the Gregorian calendar.
 Months and dates follow the lunar calendar.

 In 1418, spring, First Month, Canh Than day, Le Loi proclaimed himself "Binh Dinh king" and launched the Lam Son uprising.
 Nguyen Xi, 22 years old at the time, and his brother Nguyen Bien joined Le Loi.

-On the 16th of First Month, the traitorous Ai led the Ming army to take a shortcut and assaulted Le Loi's forces from the rear, capturing his family and many of his household members.
-Many soldiers left, only Le Xi and Le Le, Le Nao, Le Bi and Le Dap followed Le Loi to take refuge in Chi Linh Mountain.
+On the 16th of the first Month, the traitorous Ai led the Ming army to take a shortcut and assaulted Le Loi's forces from the rear, capturing his family and many of his household members.
+Many soldiers left, but only Le Xi and Le Le, Le Nao, Le Bi and Le Dap followed Le Loi to take refuge in Chi Linh Mountain.

-In the Eight Month of 1426, after gaining control of the region from Thanh Hoa to Thuan Hoa, Le Loi assigned troops to his generals forming three wings advancing to the north.
+In the eighth month of 1426, after gaining control of the region from Thanh Hoa to Thuan Hoa, Le Loi assigned troops to his generals forming three wings advancing to the north.
 Pham Van Xao, Do Bi, Trinh Kha, Le Trien to the Northwest, Luu Nhan Chu and Bui Be to the Northeast; Dinh Le and Nguyen Xi attacked Dong Quan (Eastern Gate).

 Le Trien approached Dong Quan and encountered Tran Tri and promptly defeated him.
-Hearing that the Ming reinforcements from Yunnan was about to arrive, Trien divided his troops to Pham Van Xao, Trinh Kha to intercept Yunnan troops, while Triet and Do Bi joined with Dinh Le and Nguyen Xi troops to attack Dong Quan (Thang Long, Hanoi).
+Hearing that the Ming reinforcements from Yunnan were about to arrive, Trien divided his troops into Pham Van Xao, and Trinh Kha to intercept Yunnan troops, while Triet and Do Bi joined with Dinh Le and Nguyen Xi troops to attack Dong Quan (Thang Long, Hanoi).

 Pham Van Xao routed the Yunnan reinforcements and they fled to the fortress of Changjiang, entrenching themselves.
 King Ming then sent Vuong Thong and Ma Anh to bring reinforcements.
-Combining with the troops in Dong Quan, troop count was a hundred thousand (100,000), divided to Phuong Chinh and Ma Ky.
+Combining with the troops in Dong Quan, troop count was a hundred thousand (100,000), divided into Phuong Chinh and Ma Ky.
 Le Trien and Do Bi defeated Ma Ky in Tu Liem and then defeated Chinh's wing as well.
 Both generals lost and retreated to Co So, joining up with Vuong Thong.
 Le Trien again attacked Vuong Thong, but Thong was prepared.
-Thus Trien was defeated and had to retreat to Cao Bo, and sent messenger to request help from Nguyen Xi.
+Thus Trien was defeated and had to retreat to Cao Bo, and sent a messenger to request help from Nguyen Xi.

 Nguyen Xi and Dinh Le brought troops to put an ambush in Tot cave and Chuc cave.
 Nguyễn Xí captured Vương Thông's spy, thus finding out his plan to divide up his army, and using a signal fireworks to attack Le Trien from both front and back.
 He and Dinh Le planned to use Thong's plan against him, by enticing him into an ambush into Tot cave, then set off a signal fireworks to signal the Ming army to enter.
 Vuong Thong army took a severe loss, with Tran Hiep, Ly Luong and 50,000 troops killed, and 10,000 captured.
 Thong and his generals ran back to entrench themselves in Dong Quan.